LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnablePrinterFriendlyDownload** (default: `true`, v1.5.0): if `true`, enables user to download the printer friendly version of a document.
 * **DocumentConcludedNotificationAttachmentType** (default: `PrinterFriendlyVersion`, v1.35.0): defines the document version that is sent as an attachment when the document is concluded.
 Available values are: `Original`, `PrinterFriendlyVersion`, `Signatures`, `OriginalWithMarks`, `SigningTags` and `SignatureMarks`.
+* **SendOriginalFileWithPendingActionEmail** (v1.36.0): if `true`, sends the original version of the document as an attachment in pending action notifications.

 * **EmailAttachmentSizeLimit**: The maximum file size (in bytes) that can be attached to an email.
 The default value is `10485760` (10 MB).